Nitrate in Drinking Water

 The nitrate and other minerals remain concentrated in the boiling tank.

 The second type of water treatment for nitrate contamination is ion exchange.
-Ion exchange introduces another substance that trades places with the nitrate.
+Ion exchange introduces another substance that replaces the nitrate.
 Most often chloride is exchanged for nitrate.
 The ion exchange unit is a tank filled with special resin beads that are charged with chloride.
 As water containing nitrate flows through the tank, the resin takes up nitrate in exchange for chloride.
 In time, all the chloride will be exchanged for nitrate.
 The resin can then be recharged by back washing with a brine solution (sodium chloride) and reused.

-Because ion exchange systems can treat large volumes of water, they are more appropriate than demineralization for treatment of livestock water supplies.
+Because ion exchange systems can treat large volumes of water, they are more appropriate than demineralization for treating livestock water supplies.
 There are, however, some drawbacks to ion exchange systems.
 First, in addition to exchanging nitrate, the resin beads will also take up sulfate in exchange for chloride.
 Therefore, if sulfates are present in the water supply, the capacity of the resin to take up nitrate is reduced.
 Second, the resin may also make the water corrosive.
 For this reason, the water must go through a neutralizing system after going through the ion exchange unit.
 Finally, backwash brines, which are high in nitrate, must be disposed of properly so they do not re-contaminate the groundwater supply.

 The third and most common way to reduce nitrates is to dilute the nitrate-polluted water by blending it with water from another source that has low nitrate concentrations.
 Blending the two waters produces water that is low in nitrate concentration.
 Blended water is not safe for infants but is frequently used for livestock.